shyamTum/shyamTum.github.io/_pages/about.md

 ## Professional Summary

-I am **Shyam Sundar Debsarkar**, a PhD (ABD) researcher in Computer Science at the University of Cincinnati.
+I am **Shyam Sundar Debsarkar**, completed PhD in Computer Science at the University of Cincinnati.
 My research focuses on building AI systems that combine **computer vision, medical imaging, multimodal learning, LLMs, VLMs, RAG, agentic AI, and generative AI** for clinically and scientifically meaningful applications.

 My background combines **AI research and software engineering**, with more than 6 years of experience across academic research, industrial AI development, and software architecture.
 I am especially interested in developing reliable, interpretable, and deployable AI systems that can support biomedical discovery, computational pathology, scientific workflows, and real-world decision support.